Recurrently Exploring Class-wise Attention in A Hybrid Convolutional and Bidirectional LSTM Network for Multi-label Aerial Image Classification: Experiments and Discussion

 \subsection{Training details}

-The proposed CA-Conv-BiLSTM is initialized with separate strategies with respect to three dominant components: 1) the feature extraction module is initialized with CNNs pre-trained on ImageNet dataset \cite{imagenet_cvpr09}, 2) convolutional filters in the class attention learning layer is initialized with Glorot uniform initializer, and 3) all weights in the bidirectional 2048-d LSTM layer are randomly initialized in the range of $[-0.1,0.1]$ with a uniform distribution.
-Notably, weights in the feature extraction module is trainable and fine tuned during the training phase of our network.
+The proposed CA-Conv-BiLSTM is initialized with separate strategies with respect to three dominant components: 1) the feature extraction module is initialized with CNNs pre-trained on ImageNet dataset \cite{imagenet_cvpr09}, 2) convolutional filters in the class attention learning layer is initialized with a Glorot uniform initializer, and 3) all weights in the bidirectional 2048-d LSTM layer are randomly initialized in the range of $[-0.1,0.1]$ with a uniform distribution.
+Notably, weights in the feature extraction module are trainable and fine-tuned during the training phase of our network.

-Regarding the optimizer, we chose Nestro Adam \cite{nadam2}, claimed to converge faster than stochastic gradient descent (SGD), and set parameters of the optimizer as recommended: $\beta_1 = 0.9$, $\beta_2 = 0.999$, and $\epsilon = 1e-08$.
-The learning rate is set as $1e-04$, and decayed by 0.1 when the validation accuracy is saturated.
-The loss of the network is simply defined as mean squared error.
+Regarding the optimizer, we chose Adam with Nesterov momentum \cite{nadam2}, claimed to converge faster than stochastic gradient descent (SGD), and set parameters of the optimizer as recommended: $\beta_1 = 0.9$, $\beta_2 = 0.999$, and $\epsilon = 1e-08$.
+The learning rate is set as $1e-04$ and decayed by 0.1 when the validation accuracy is saturated.
+The loss of the network is defined as the binary cross entropy.
 We implement the network on TensorFlow and train it on one NVIDIA Tesla P100 16GB GPU for 100 epochs.
-The size of training batch is 32 as a trade-off between GPU memory capacity and training speed.
+The size of the training batch is 32 as a trade-off between GPU memory capacity and training speed.
 To avoid overfitting, we stop training procedure when the loss fails to decrease in five epochs.
+Concerning ground truths, multiple labels of an image are encoded into a multi-hot binary sequence, of which the length is equivalent to the number of all candidate labels.
+For each digit, 1 indicates the existence of its corresponding label, while 0 denotes the absent label.